cdebotton/pruno/README.md

 `NODE_ENV={yourEnv} gulp (watch?)`.
 Gulp will run using the configuration that matches your environment.

+### Module support
+- es6 (as a param in the js module)
+- imagemin
+- jade (with gulp-data support)
+- koa
+- less
+- livereload
+- mocha (with coffee and should support as params)
+- react (as a param in the js module)
+- sass/scss
+- stylus
+- swig (with gulp data support)

 ### Simple Configuration
 Using pruno is as simple as telling it which tasks to run.
 It assumes a set of default configuration options to let you get started quickly.